DHRI-Curriculum/Data-and-Ethics/lessons.md

 ## Data and Labor

 As we think about data collection, we should also consider the labor involved in the process.
-Many researchers rely on Amazon Mechanical Turk (sometimes also refered to as MTurk) for data collection, [often paying less than minimum wage for the task.](https://www.theatlantic.com/business/archive/2018/01/amazon-mechanical-turk/551192/) Often the assumption made of these workers is someone who is retired, bored, and participating in online gig work for fun or to kill time.
+Many researchers rely on Amazon Mechanical Turk (sometimes also referred to as MTurk) for data collection, [often paying less than minimum wage for the task.](https://www.theatlantic.com/business/archive/2018/01/amazon-mechanical-turk/551192/) Often the assumption made of these workers is someone who is retired, bored, and participating in online gig work for fun or to kill time.
 While this may be true for some, [more than half of those surveyed in a Pew Research study cite that the income from this work is essential or important.](https://www.pewresearch.org/internet/2016/11/17/labor-platforms-technology-enabled-gig-work/) Often, those who view the income from this work as essential or important are also from underserved communities.

 In addition to being mindful of paying a fair wage to the workers on such platforms, this working environment also brings some further considerations to the data that is collected.
 Often times, for workers to get close to minimum wage, they cannot afford to spend much time on each task, increasing potential errors in the collected data.